azofeifa/MDS/README.md

 #Modules

 ##DB
 A fair warning, running this module will likely take upwards of a week on a single node machine.
 In short, this module requires access to a large compute cluster.
 DB files that can be used for the eval module, in both human and mouse, are located within the PSSM_DB/.
 Fortunately, this file type is genome-build-free and so does not to be regenerated even if a new fasta file is used during the EVAL module.
-However, if you would like to re-estimate the GC distribution at your regulatory element of interest than go for it!
+However, if you would like to re-estimate the GC distribution at your regulatory element of interest then go for it!

 | Flag | Type | Description |
 |------|------|-------------|